Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Image: Disney

-Despite its early-20th-century portal, the first stop along the descending Pixar Pier is Incredibles Park – a plaza of mid-century, ’60s-influenced architecture that smartly recalls the wonderful world-building of Pixar’s The Incredibles.
+Despite its early-20th-century portal, the first stop along the descending Pixar Pier is Incredibles Park – a plaza of mid-century, ’60s-influenced modern architecture that smartly recalls the wonderful world-building of Pixar’s The Incredibles.

 Image: Disney